Bench language

 In unusual variance from most of the other languages in Africa, Bench has retroflex consonant phonemes.
-The language is also noteworthy in that it has six phonemic tones, one of only a handful of languages in the world that have this many.
+The language is also noteworthy in that it has been claimed to have six phonemic pitch levels in its tone system, one of only a handful of languages in the world that have this many, though it has since been reanalized with five levels.
 Bench has a whistled form used primarily by male speakers, which permits communication over greater distances than spoken Bench.
 The whistle can be created using the lips or made from a hollow created with both hands.
 Additionally, this form of the language may be communicated via the 5-stringed krar.

 Phonology

 The phonemic vowels of Bench are /i e a o u/.